YottaDB/YDBDoc/MessageRecovery/errors.rst

 JIUNHNDINT
 ---------------------

-JIUNHNDINT, An error during $ZINTERRUPT processing was not handled: eeee;
+JIUNHNDINT, An error during $ZINTERRUPT processing was not handled: eeee

 Run Time Error: When returning from code invoked by MUPIP INTRPT (clearing $ZININTERRPT), YottaDB implicitly clears any error(s) detected while 1=$ZININTERRUPT, sends this error notification to the operator log and continues processing; eeee is the mnemonic for the unhandled error.